Bachelor of Science Industrial and Systems Engineering

 - Internship opportunities are available in nine states and four countries, as well as companies like Apple Computer, Boeing, Georgia Pacific, NASA, Disney, the National Ground Intelligence Center for the U.S. Army, and Red Hat, each of which has accepted our students as interns in the past.

-- With required labs in many of your engineering courses, you’re guaranteed hands-on experience prior to graduation.
-Your labs will take place in our engineering facilities which house some of the latest technology in the field.
+- With required labs in many of your engineering courses, you can gain hands-on experience prior to graduation.
+Your labs will take place in our engineering facilities, which house some of the latest technology in the field.

 Credit Hours